Content Information

 |

-To receive unemployment insurance benefits, you must be able, available, and be actively looking for work and willing to accept suitable work.
-If it is determined that self-employment prevents you from accepting suitable work, you may be disqualified due to being unavailable for work.
+To receive unemployment benefits, you must be able, available, and actively seeking suitable work.
+If self-employment prevents you from accepting suitable work, you may be disqualified for being unavailable for work.

 You must register for work when you apply for Unemployment Insurance (UI).
-You can do this at your local IowaWORKS center or online.
-If you have already registered for work on www.iowaworks.gov and have created a Employer Searchable resume, you have met this requirement and no action is needed.
+You can do this at your local IowaWORKS center or online (iowaworks.gov).
+If you have created an Employer Searchable resume, you have met this requirement and no action is needed.

-To register for work in Iowa, you must complete the registration and a resume using the IowaWORKS website.
+To register for work in Iowa, you must complete the registration process and create a résumé using the IowaWORKS website.

-A valid work registration will be considered valid when, at a minimum, the following is in the claimant's IowaWORKS account:
+Work registration will be considered valid when, at a minimum, the following is in your IowaWORKS account:

-In order to remain eligible for unemployment, you are required to have an on-line active resume at www.iowaworks.gov the entire duration of your claim.
-While you are filing for unemployment insurance, you may be required to periodically update your resume to remain registered for work.
-If your work registration is not active, you may receive a notice to update your resume and work registration.
-Failure to update your resume to complete the work registration at that time could result in denial of benefits.
+To remain eligible for unemployment benefits, you must keep your résumé active on IowaWORKS throughout your claim.
+You may be required to periodically update your résumé to stay registered for work.
+If your work registration is not active, you will receive a notice to update your résumé.
+Failure to do so may result in a denial of benefits.

 You must be able and available for work while claiming benefits.
-It is important to notify us of any condition or situation which would prevent you from working, accepting work, or looking for work the majority of the week.
-These situations may include, but are not limited to:
+If anything prevents you from working, accepting work, or looking for work most of the week, you need to notify IWD.
+This includes situations like:

 - Illness, injury, or hospitalization